hangxingliu/vscode-coding-tracker/README.md

 # Visual Studio Code Coding Tracker

-Collect your coding activities.
-And give you a report group by date, languages, files, projects and more.
+A VSCode extension that track your coding activities and generate report about your coding.
+You can know how much time you spent on each projects/files/computers/languages/branchs and total by this extension.

-And all part of tracker are open source and hosted on Github
+And all part of this extension(included server program, documents) are open-source and hosted on Github.

-Available display language: English, Russian, 简体中文, 繁體中文
+This extension supports the follwing languages:
+English, Russian(русский), Spanish(Español),
+ Simplified Chinese(简体中文) and Traditional Chinese(繁體中文).

 ![screenshots2](https://raw.githubusercontent.com/hangxingliu/vscode-coding-tracker-server/master/screenshots/2.jpg)

 ## Current Version

+### *0.5.1 (next release)*

+*Coming soon ...*

 ### 0.5.0